DataDog/dd-sdk-ios-apollo-interceptor/README.md

 }
 ```

-Then enable instrumentation for your custom delegate:
+Then, enable instrumentation for your custom delegate:

 ```swift
 URLSessionInstrumentation.enable(with: .init(delegateClass: ApolloURLSessionDelegate.self))